Right to Manage vs Collective Enfranchisement

 Two such rights are the right to manage your building (RTM) and the right to purchase the freehold of your building (Collective Enfranchisement).
 Both these rights give you more control over your building and can have significant financial advantages for you as a flat owner.
 However, you cannot exercise either of these rights on your own; at least 50% of flat owners who are classified as qualifying tenants in your building must join you.

 In order to exercise the Right to Manage, at least fifty percent of leaseholders must agree to participate in a well-defined legal process.
-A Right to Manage company is incorporated, participating leaseholders are added as members or shareholders and the landlord (freeholder) is served a legal notice.
-The freeholder does not need to provide consent.
+A valid RTM company must be formed, adopting specific articles as required by legislation, and registered at Companies House.
+Participating leaseholders are added as members or shareholders and the landlord (freeholder) is served a legal notice, known as a notice of claim, to which the landlord may respond with a counter notice.
+If there is a dispute regarding the RTM application, the matter may be referred to the First-tier Tribunal (Property Chamber), also known as the tier tribunal property chamber, which will determine the outcome.

 Collective Enfranchisement Definition